esrakastrati/Task/README.md

 <h2> Set up the project </h2>

 1. Import all files in c://xampp//htdocs
-2. Import the documents.sql database
+2. Import the CRUD.sql database found in "Model" folder
 3. Run localhost/Task-main.php in web browser

-This is a simple CRUD application
+This is a simple CRUD application, where tables "categories" and "documents" have ONE-TO-MANY relationship

 Database Design: